okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/index.md

 > **Tip**: You need your Okta org domain to follow this tutorial.
 It looks like `dev-123456.okta.com`.
 See [Find your Okta domain](/docs/guides/find-your-domain/).
 Where you see `${yourOktaDomain}` in this guide, replace it with your Okta domain.

-> **Note**: For a similar use case where Okta secures a machine-to-machine sign-in flow between a background service app and the Okta APIs, see [Implement OAuth for Okta with a service app](/docs/guides/implement-oauth-for-okta-serviceapp/)
+> **Note**: For a similar use case where Okta secures a machine-to-machine sign-in flow between a background service app and the Okta APIs, rather than a service app and your own API, see [Implement OAuth for Okta with a service app](/docs/guides/implement-oauth-for-okta-serviceapp/)

 ## Check that API Access Management is enabled